 Logan City Council's 2013 World Environment Day Competition is now closed.

-Overall and Highly Commended winners will be presented with their prizes at an award presentation ceremony held at Logan City Council's annual environmental event, LEAF (Logan Eco Action Festival) on Sunday 2 June.
-All Overall and Highly Commended winning posters will also be displayed at LEAF and the Logan Art Gallery.
+Overall and Highly Commended winners were presented with their prizes at an award presentation ceremony held at Logan City Council's annual environmental event, LEAF (Logan Eco Action Festival) on Sunday 2 June.
+All Overall and Highly Commended winning posters were also displayed at LEAF and the Logan Art Gallery.

-For entry forms and further information regarding Logan City Council's World Environment Day poster competition please use the below links or contact Council's Customer Service Unit on 07 3412 3412 or email firstname.lastname@example.org.
+For further information regarding Logan City Council's World Environment Day poster competition please contact Council's Customer Service Unit on 07 3412 3412 or email firstname.lastname@example.org

 World Environment Day is an international celebration commemorated every year on 5 June to recognise the first United Nations Conference on the Human Environment at Stockholm in 1972.